eillanrt/eillanrt.github.io/content/posts/what-is-this.md

 ## What is this?
 I decided to start this blog as a way to share my thoughts, ideas, or anything at all.
 The topics might be pointless, useful, random, etc.
-You might say it is like a personal diary or journal, but I would not consider it as one but rather as my own braindump, everyone else who cares might see (Judge me😅).
+You might say it is like a personal diary or journal, but I would not consider it as one but rather as my own brain dump, everyone else who cares might see (Judge me).
 Also, I find this as a good way of taking a break from what I would usually do.
 To do something a bit out of place—I do not write unless I have to.
 Moreover, I also believe that writing improves articulation and communication skills.